MohamedAbdelSamie0/Bank_Management_System/ReadMe.md

 ### This is a simple implementation of a bank management system, **designed in Python**.

-##  Author: Mohamed Abdelsmaie Mohamed
+##  Author: Mohamed Abdelsamie Mohamed